chemical-accuracy/StandWithUkraine/docs/Misconceptions.md

 ---

 Claim: **Ukrainian Armed forces are shelling Ukrainian cities**
 ⛔️ False.
-Russia is trying to shift photo facts of shellings, shifting responsibility to the Ukrainian Armed Forces for shelling civilians.
+Russia is staging and faking shellings by Ukrainian Armed Forces.
+The Ukrainian Armed Forces are protecting civillians from this unprovoked Russian war of aggression.

 ---